Published: Thursday 12 February 2015

-On February 12, at the International Stroke Conference (ISC 2015) in Nashville, USA), the findings of a Stroke Association funded study were presented, called CADISS (Cervical Artery Dissection In Stroke Study).
+Today, at the International Stroke Conference (ISC 2015) in Nashville, USA, the findings of a Stroke Association-funded study called CADISS (Cervical Artery Dissection In Stroke Study) were presented.

 A cervical (carotid or vertebral) artery dissection is a separation of the layers of blood vessel walls in key arteries of the neck which supply the brain.